-The term turf toe actually refers to a common injury among athletes of all different sports.
+During football season, you may hear about an injury called turf toe.
+The term turf toe refers to a common injury among athletes.
 While turf toe is most common in football players, it also affects players of other sports such as basketball, wrestling and gymnastics.

-Now that we know what turf toe is, what can be done to help avoid it?
-It can be helpful to ask your child's doctor if you are concerned about him or her getting turf toe, since they can often prescribe special shoe inserts or just offer practical advice on how to avoid injury in the future.
-Keeping your child's feet, and especially their big toes, secure is key, so try to avoid shoes that allow the foot to bend farther than is comfortable.
+Now that we know what turf toe is, what can be done to avoid it?
+It can be helpful to ask your child's doctor if you are concerned about him or her getting turf toe, since they can often prescribe special shoe inserts or offer practical advice on how to avoid injury in the future.
+Keeping your child's feet, and especially their big toes, secure is key.
+Try to avoid shoes that allow the foot to bend farther than is comfortable.

 Turf toe is relatively easy to treat and usually requires a two to four week healing period.
 Here are some ways to bring relief to your injured athlete who has turf toe: